zerynth/docs/docs/4zp/4ZeroBox.md

 -   **Create**  a Virtual Machine for the device by clicking the “Z” button for the second time;
 -   **Virtualize**  the device by clicking the “Z” button for the third time.

-Note
+!!!Note
 	No user intervention on the device is required for registration and virtualization process

 After virtualization, the 4ZeroBox is ready to be programmed and the Zerynth scripts  **uploaded**.
 Just  **Select**  the virtualized device from the “Device Management Toolbar” and  **click**  the dedicated “upload” button of Zerynth Studio.

-Note
+!!!Note
 	No user intervention on the device is required for the uplink process.

 ## Resources